An inverse Sanov theorem for exponential families: Dual families and inverse LDP's

 where $B$ is any Borel subset of the positive real line.
 The function $\kappa_{\lambda}$ has the convex conjugate

 which is, up to the additive constant $1$, the cumulant generating function of the probability measure $\lambda^{\ast}$ with density

 with respect to the Lebesgue measure on the real line.
-This is the density of $-X-1$, where $X$ has the Landau distribution (see Landau (1967); see also Eaton et al. (1971) for some more information about this law).
+This is the density of $-X-1$, where $X$ has the Landau distribution (see Landau (1967); see also Eaton et al. (1971) for informations about this law).